 At United Capital Source, we take a different approach.
-Our focus is squarely on the long term viability of our small business clients, not just one short term business loan.
+Our focus is squarely on our small business clients’ long-term viability, not just one short term business loan.
 I’ll never stop saying it: We always want to do what’s right for our small business owners.

-Our reps work with their clients as a business advisor who cares about the long term success of the business.
+Our reps work with their clients as a business advisor who cares about the business’s long-term success.
 Their interest isn’t to maximize the return on one specific small business loan package.
 They want to make sure any loan package is in the interest of the business’s future health.

 We Only Loan What’s Needed

 Instead, our reps dig into each business’s operations.
-They help owners understand which different business loan instruments and packages make sense for the operational quirks of their business.
+They help owners understand which different business loan instruments and packages make sense for their business’s operational quirks.